Asadashino-o/Frame-Skeleton/README.md

 To utilize this tool, ensure the installation of:
 - Python 3.8 or later
 - [PyTorch](https://pytorch.org/) (prefer with CUDA for GPU support)
-- PyCharm is recommended.
-You can open the Folder as pyCharm project.
+- PyCharm or VScode is recommended.
+You can open the Folder as PyCharm or VScode project.
+- Better for linux system and gpu.

 ## Installation Steps